 - Children & Young People’s Inpatient Wards in Acute Hospitals

 Chief Nursing Officer Safe Staffing Fellowship

 In 2019 NHS Improvement, in collaboration with the Shelford Group chief nurses, launched the Chief Nursing Officer Safer Staffing Fellowship programme.
 The first cohort commenced the education programme in February 2019 and cohort 2 began in May 2019.
 Due to the success and positive feedback from the first two cohorts, Ruth May, Chief Nursing Officer, NHS England, made available additional cohorts to commence in 2019, 2020 and 2021.
-This year (2021) saw the fifth cohort being welcomed to the programme with the exciting addition of full accreditation from the Birmingham City University.
+Last year (2021) saw the fifth and sixth cohort being welcomed to the programme with the exciting addition of full accreditation from the Birmingham City University.
 The programme aims to:

 - promote broader insights into and develop comprehensive knowledge about existing and new clinical staffing models across all healthcare settings